EU weed-killer vote strains German coalition talks

 Chancellor Angela Merkel is expected to launch exploratory talks this week with the Social Democrats (SPD) on renewing their “grand coalition” after she failed to form a three-way alliance with the pro-business Free Democrats and the Greens.

-But the center-left SPD, which controls the Environment Ministry as junior partners of Merkel’s conservatives in the caretaker government, was enraged to learn that Germany voted in favor on Monday of using glyphosate for the next five years.
+But the centre-left SPD, which controls the Environment Ministry as junior partners of Merkel’s conservatives in the caretaker government, was enraged to learn that Germany voted in favour on Monday of using glyphosate for the next five years.

 Germany backed the European Commission proposal to extend the use of the weed-killer after abstaining in previous meetings, defeating ally France in a very tight vote.
 The SPD party opposes the extension.